-Going to Colombia for your composite or porcelain veneers makes a lot of financial sense with the bonus of a vacation, but how do you decide on the best cosmetic dentist for you?
-Here are a few factors beyond just price to consider when searching for the best dental tourism option for you.
+Here are a few factors beyond just price to consider when searching for the best option for you.

-First, which dental veneer is best for you?
-Composite or porcelain?
+First, which is best for you?
+Composite or porcelain veneer?

-Are you a qualified candidate for porcelain or composite veneers?
+Are you a qualified candidate for composite or porcelain veneers?

 How long will your composite or porcelain veneers last?

-How much time do the porcelain and composite veneer procedures take?
+How much time do the composite or porcelain veneer procedures take?

 This can impact the days off of work you’ll have to take, the number of hotel nights you’ll have to reserve, the extra meals you’ll need to consume, and other factors associated with additional days.